FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 # 1. Introduction

-The GEDCOM X conceptual model is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
+The GEDCOM X Conceptual Model is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
 Genealogical data is structured by data types such as persons, relationships, and sources.